FamilySearch/GEDCOM.io/_pages/tag-def/FCOM.md

 specification:
   - First communion
-  - An Individual Event.
-See also INDIVIDUAL_EVENT_STRUCTURE.
+  - An [Individual Event].
+See also `INDIVIDUAL_EVENT_STRUCTURE`.
   - first communion
-  - The first act of sharing in the Lord’s supper as part of church worship.
+  - The first act of sharing in the Lord's supper as part of church worship.

 label: 'First communion'